Aeroméxico Connect Flight 2431: Final report

 On February 23, 2019, the final report was released.
 It concluded that the accident was caused by "impact with the runway caused by a loss of control of the airplane during the final phase of takeoff as a result of wind shear at low altitude which caused a loss of speed and altitude."
 The investigation found no mechanical malfunctions in the aircraft that led to the accident.

 The report identified contributing factors to the accident caused by the flight crew.
-One factor was that the pilot of the plane, who was not a certified instructor, was giving an instruction to a student pilot, who was flying the plane at the time.
-This caused a loss of situational awareness and the pilots did not maintain a "sterile cockpit", one that was free from distractions.
+One factor was that the pilot of the plane, who was not a certified instructor, was giving instruction to a student pilot, who was flying the plane at the time.
+This caused a loss of situational awareness and the pilots did not maintain a "sterile cockpit" that was free from distractions.
 It found that among other mistakes, the pilot and the student pilot failed to notice that the airspeed indicator on the pilot's side was giving different information than the airspeed indicator on the copilot's side.
-Notification of this fact could have provided information about the dangerous weather conditions at the time.
+Observation of this fact could have provided information about the dangerous weather conditions at the time.
 Additionally, it found that the pilots failed to follow standard operating procedures during the flight, including configuring the aircraft for the weather conditions that were encountered immediately before and during the takeoff.

 Investigators also identified contributing factors related to the air traffic controller.
 The report said that the tower controller failed to follow proper procedures that were in place for weather conditions creating the possibility of low altitude wind shear.
 It faulted the controller for failing to inform the departing flight about the rapidly deteriorating visibility and changes in wind speed and direction.
 It said that the controller did not have adequate supervision and assistance in the air traffic control tower.